Go Ahead (TV series)

 Go Ahead (以家人之名 (Yǐ Jiārén zhī Míng)) is a 2020 Chinese television drama series, which revolves around three non blood-related kids who became each other's family.
 It premiered on Hunan TV on August 10, 2020.
 The series was a hit, and was well received by audiences for its warm familial theme.
 It aired on iQIYI globally with multi-language subtitles on October 8, 2020.
 In Vietnam, it aired on FPT Play on August 12, 2020 and on YouTube by Huace TV Vietnam on November 11, 2020.
-Netflix also gained the rights to air the show.
+Netflix also gained the rights to air the series.

 Synopsis

 Li Jianjian (Tan Songyun), Ling Xiao (Song Weilong), and He Ziqiu (Zhang Xincheng) are three individuals unrelated by blood that become each other's family.
 They bond over their shared family troubles and support each other through the ups and downs of life.
 The story follows them through childhood, high school, college, and eventually adulthood.
 As they grow up and rekindle relationships with their biological family, as well as experience hardships in life, the bond between the three becomes strained.
 But somehow, they always find their way back to each other.